 In recent years, the domestic cost of propane has been outside of specific price peaks.
 In early 2020, Mont Belvieu propane prices fell to a relative low of $0.203 per gallon.
 Since then, it has risen briefly and fallen again.
 Prices peaked at $1.491 per gallon in late 2021 before dropping to about $1.123 per gallon in early 2022.

-The propane price forecast for 2023 sees prices increasing by approximately 5%, with the average household spending $1,668 on propane.
+On the contrary, the 2023 propane price forecast sees prices increasing by approximately 5%, with the average household spending $1,668 on propane.
 However, that average could go up based on the National Oceanic and Atmospheric Administration’s prediction that the winter of 2022-2023 will be colder than that of 2021-2022 and the winters of the previous decade.

 One potential supply chain complication for propane production and exports is a decrease in natural gas and crude oil production.
 Propane is a byproduct of natural gas processing and, occasionally, crude oil refining.
 As the COVID-19 pandemic prompted travel restrictions, the global demand for petroleum and natural gas fell, naturally leading to diminished propane production and lower reserves.